Business Playbook

 Line itemPlanning formulaStatus to track

-Core equipmentMachine quote + selected configuration + payment hardware if applicableQuoted before deposit
+Core equipmentMachine quote + selected configuration + payment hardware if applicableQuote confirmed before ordering

 Freight and deliveryFreight quote + access requirements + liftgate/install assumptionsQuoted after delivery location is known